Welcome to the Sign Language Center (SLC) .

 We are proud to introduce to you a company with a number of incredible instructors teaching American Sign Language.
 Our goal is to provide YOU the student, an enriching experience learning the beauty of ASL and Deaf culture; we welcome all levels from beginners to advanced students.
 We also offer one on one tutoring sessions, on site classes for corporations, and variety of workshops.

 Sign Language Center was established to bridge the communication gap between the hearing and the Deaf communities.
 We do this creating a comfortable and interactive environment.
 All of our instructors are "Native" Deaf individuals coming from a variety of cultural backgrounds.
 Our instructors strive to teach our students to have a better understanding about ASL and Deaf culture in a non-competitive, conversational setting.
 We hope you will join us in for a fun-filled learning experience!

 Sign Language Center is located in the heart of New York City.
 We offer day, evening and weekend classes to fit your busy schedule.
 We at the Sign Language Center welcome you to come in and sign up for a class, or browse the "Class Schedule" page.
 We offer secure on line registration for your convenience.
 Whether you're a new student or a more experienced signer- we can help you take the next step in developing your ASL skills.

-Shelly Guy has been a teacher at SLC for over a year.
+Shelly Guy has been a teacher at SLC for over six years.
 Shelly is originally from Haifa, Israel and is fluent is ISL, Hebrew, ASL and English.
 She has a bachelors degree in Social work and a Masters degree in Deaf Education from University Of Northern